 Our contribution to this year's Roman River Festival is an exciting double bill featuring two outstanding artists: harpist Alina Bzhezhinska and cellist Shirley Smart.

 An artist with a strong reputation for innovation, Alina's Hip Harp project creates a unique sound on the instrument with electronics and loop pedals, supported by a trio of top-notch musicians.

 Through a combination of original works and covers, Alina pays homage to some of jazz, funk and Hip Hop’s greatest innovators, drawing from a variety of influences - from Dorothy Ashby’s ‘Afro-harping’, Alice Coltrane’s spiritual outputs and Sun Ra’s free form jazz experimentation, to 90s Triphop and Kuti-esque Afrobeat rhythms.

-Two years ago Alina stormed the UK music scene when her quartet appeared at the Barbican during the EFG London Jazz Festival alongside Denys Baptiste and Pharoah Sanders - subsequently being nominated for Best Live Experience of the Year at the 2018 Jazz FM Awards.
+Three years ago Alina stormed the UK music scene when her quartet appeared at the Barbican during the EFG London Jazz Festival alongside Denys Baptiste and Pharoah Sanders - and she was subsequently nominated for Best Live Experience of the Year at the 2018 Jazz FM Awards.

 Later, Alina produced her critically acclaimed album, Inspiration, featuring award- saxophonist Tony Kofi.
 Encouraged by her collaboration with Kamaal Williams, Shabaka Hutchings and Ursula Rucker, this forward-thinking artist now steps out in new jazz territory.